serokell/ton-paychan/README.md

 ### How it works

-* The payment channel is preconfigured with the addresses of the two parties involved and deployed.
+* The payment channel is deployed and configured with the addresses of the two parties involved.
 * Both parties contribute their shares by sending them to the contract.
 * All further transactions happen off-chain by exchanging signed messages in a special format that facilitates keeping track of liabilities.